-Sexual Misconduct complaints against employees are handled by the Office of Equal Opportunity and Compliance in Human Resources (EOC).
-Complaints can be initiated by submitting a detailed verbal or written statement of the incident to the EOC.
-The EOC's formal complaint form is located at: compliance.hr.fsu.edu/forms/DiscriminationComplaintForm\fill.pdf
+Sexual Misconduct complaints against employees are handled by the Office of Equity, Diversity, & Inclusion (EDI).
+Complaints can be initiated by submitting a detailed verbal or written statement of the incident to the EDI.
+The EDI's formal complaint form is located at: hr.fsu.edu/sites/g/files/upcbnu2186/files/DiscriminationComplaintForm_fill.pdf.

-Your rights during the EOC complaint process are:
+Your rights during the EDI complaint process are:

-- To be treated with respect and dignity. - To be informed of available options for resolution under the EOC's procedures. - To be informed of campus resources and support services. - To request reasonable interim measures to ensure your safety while a complaint is investigated.
-(The EOC will determine whether the request can be granted after consultation with the Title IX Director or University Counsel, as appropriate.) - To be accompanied to all meetings by an advisor of your choice.
-The advisor may not speak for you. - To submit a written complaint, supporting documents, and other relevant evidence. - To propose witnesses (the EOC will determine whether or not a proposed witness will be interviewed). - To receive a prompt, thorough, and impartial investigation of your complaint. - To participate in an intake interview with the EOC and review your interview notes. - To be kept informed of the status of your case throughout the process upon request. - To be kept informed of the status of your case throughout the process upon request. - To be kept informed of the status of your case throughout the process upon request. - To be notified of the outcome of your case in writing. - To make a written records request to the EOC for a copy of the Investigative Summary of the case, once the case has been closed.
+- To be treated with respect and dignity. - To be informed of available options for resolution under the EDI's procedures. - To be informed of campus resources and support services. - To request reasonable interim measures to ensure your safety while a complaint is investigated.
+(The EDI will determine whether the request can be granted after consultation with the Title IX Director or University Counsel, as appropriate.) - To be accompanied to all meetings by an advisor of your choice.
+The advisor may not speak for you. - To submit a written complaint, supporting documents, and other relevant evidence. - To propose witnesses (the EDI will determine whether or not a proposed witness material and will be interviewed). - To receive a prompt, thorough, and impartial investigation of your complaint. - To participate in an intake interview with the EDI and review your interview notes. - To be kept informed of the status of your case throughout the process upon request. - To be notified of the outcome of your case in writing. - To make a written records request to the EDI for a copy of the Investigative Summary of the case, once the case has been closed.